 Fall prevention: it’s one of the top focuses of healthy aging, since falls are one of the top causes for serious injury and even death in older adults.
-At Absolute Companion Care, providers of the home care services Towson elders need, we work hard to ensure the home environment is assessed for fall risks and that modifications are made to help the older adults in our care remain safe from senior falls.
+At Absolute Companion Care, providers of expert home care in Sparks and the surrounding areas, we work hard to ensure the home environment is assessed for fall risks and that modifications are made to help the older adults in our care remain safe from senior falls.

 However, there are some additional steps all seniors should take to reduce their risk of senior falls – in particular, stepping up their exercise regimen to include some key strengthening and balance exercises that have been shown in a recent study by the British Journal of Sports Medicine to cut falls by as much as 21 – 39%, depending upon how much time is invested.
 As little as three hours per week invested in the following can make a big difference in the health and wellbeing of your elder loved ones: